 - While juvenile mortality is high, gulls that mature often have an average lifespan of 10-15 years.
 Some gulls have had extraordinarily long lives, with records for different banded birds such as a western gull that lived 33 years, a herring gull that lived 29 years, a ring-billed gull that lived 27 years, and a laughing gull that lived 22 years.

-- Gulls face many threats common to seabirds, such as risks from oil pollution, fishing line tangles, and plastic ingestion.
+- Gulls face many threats common to seabirds, such as risks from oil pollution, fishing line and net tangles, and plastic ingestion.
 One-legged gulls are not an uncommon sight, and while these birds are adaptable to this type of injury, conscientious birders and all gull-lovers should take steps to protect these unique and fascinating birds.